Magliner Two-Wheel Hand Trucks Deter Theft

 Magliner wheels include a proprietary sealed bearing with lifetime lubrication.
 All wheels incorporate tread compounds designed for durability and high coefficient of friction to provide long life and easy rolling.

-Founded in 1947, Magline continues to lead the industry in manufacturing hand trucks.
-The innovative designs of two-wheel hand trucks, convertible hand trucks, bulk delivery trucks, special application trucks, and ramps are durable and enhance workplace safety.
-D. Brian Law, Chairman and CEO, recently explained, “We believe it’s our responsibility to maintain and build on our legacy of value, quality, and innovation.
-We continue to develop safer and more efficient delivery products and systems.”

-Magline, Inc. http://www.magliner.com manufactures a complete line of innovative lightweight route distribution solutions under the Magliner brand.
-Magliner solutions are used in the beer, soft drink, food service, parcel delivery, home healthcare, and other distribution industries.
+Magline, Inc. (http://www.magliner.com) manufactures a complete line of innovative lightweight route distribution solutions under the Magliner brand.
+Recently named one of the Great Supply Chain Projects of 2013 according to Supply & Demand Chain Executive, Magliner solutions are used in the beer, soft drink, food service, parcel delivery, home healthcare, and other distribution industries.
 Magline also offers implementation consulting and solutions for reducing service times and eliminating waste during deliveries.
 Magline, the manufacturer of the innovative CooLift Delivery System, allows distributors to deliver more product in less time, combining an easily maneuverable and high capacity hydraulic lifting truck with integrated plastic “half” pallets for improved safety and efficiency.

+Magline, Inc. will be exhibiting at booth #422 during the National Beer Wholesalers Association’s (NBWA) 76th Annual Convention & Trade Show.
+The tradeshow will take place September 29 - October 2, 2013, at Caesars Palace in Las Vegas, Nevada.
+Prior to the NBWA show, Magline will be exhibiting at booth #7457 at the upcoming PACK EXPO Conference in Las Vegas, September 23-25 and the International Foodservice Distributors Association (IFDA) at the Marriott World Center, Orlando, Florida on October 14-16, 2013 located at booth #923.

 Magline, Inc.